Hanson-Wang-chn/Sweep-Annotator/README.md

 **Step 5: Mark End Frame**
 1. Move frame slider to the ending frame of the segment
-2. (Optional) Set "Overlap Frames" if this segment overlaps with the next
-   - Example: If frames 90-100 of this segment overlap with the next, enter 10
-3. Click "Mark End Frame & Save Segment"
+2. Click "Mark End Frame & Save Segment"

 **Step 6: Segment Saved**
 - The segment appears in the "Segment List" table